 When Rebuilds Are Justified

-Platform end-of-life: When your runtime, framework, or infrastructure reaches end-of-support and security patches stop flowing, you must migrate.
+Rebuilds aren’t always wrong; some situations demand them.
+When your runtime or infrastructure reaches end-of-support and security patches stop flowing, you must migrate.
 Staying on unsupported platforms creates unacceptable risk.

 The difference between justified and unjustified rebuilds is honest assessment.
 Justified rebuilds have clear, measurable forcing functions.
 Unjustified rebuilds have vague dissatisfaction and organizational dysfunction masked as technical problems.